 Treasury is responsible for risk management and trading activities as defined by the Minimum Requirements for Risk Management ("MaRisk").
 Treasury is also responsible for asset/liability management, and for managing the Bank's market and liquidity risk exposures.
 In addition, we have established an Asset-Liability Committee (ALCO), to develop strategies for the Bank's asset/liability management and proposals for their implementation.
-The ALCO, which comprises the Management Board member responsible for Treasury, the Head of Treasury, and other members appointed by the Management Board, meets on a weekly basis.
+The ALCO, which comprises the CFO and CRO, and other members appointed by the Management Board, meets every two weeks.

 Credit Transaction Management is responsible for controlling trading activities, confirming trades to counterparties, and for trade settlement.
-The division is also responsible for verifying that trades entered into are in line with prevailing market conditions, as well as for the legal assessment of non-standard agreements, and of new standard/master agreements.
+The division is also responsible for verifying that trades entered into are in line with prevailing market conditions.
+The Legal department performs the legal assessment of non-standard agreements, and of new standard/master agreements.

-To assess counterparty credit risk in the trading business, a rating is prepared for all counterparties and issuers on a regular or event-driven basis.
+To assess counterparty credit risk in the trading business, a rating is prepared for all counterparties and issuers on a regular or eventdriven basis.
 The rating is a key indicator used to determine the limit for the relevant counterparty or issuer.